AikidoSec/firewall-python/sample-apps/flask-clickhouse-uwsgi/README.md

 - You'll be able to access the Flask Server at : [localhost:8106](http://localhost:8088)
 - To Create a reference test dog use `http://localhost:8106/create/doggo`
-- To test a sql injection enter the following dog name : `Malicious dog", 1); -- `
+- To test a sql injection enter the following dog name : `Malicious dog', 1); -- `